sfc-gh-mhenderson/mh-testbed/README.md

 # mh-testbed

-Just a random place to test access files in a public repo using the GitHub API.
+Just a random place to test accessing files in a public repo using the GitHub API.